June 2021 Chesapeake Bay Hypoxia Report

 Crabs, fish, oysters, and other creatures in the Chesapeake Bay require oxygen to survive.
 Scientists and natural resource managers study the volume and duration of Bay hypoxia to determine possible impacts to bay life.

-Each year from June through September, DNR collects these volumes in Maryland’s portion of the Bay and compiles them along with with data collected by the Virginia Department of Environmental Quality.
+Each year from June through September, DNR collects these volumes in Maryland’s portion of the Bay and compiles them along with data collected by the Virginia Department of Environmental Quality.

 Data collection is funded by these states and the Chesapeake Bay Program.
 Bay hypoxia monitoring and reporting will continue through the summer.
 More Maryland water quality data and information, including DNR’s hypoxic volume calculation methods, can be found at DNR’s Eyes on the Bay website.